dumux/dumux/doc/doxygen/pages/external-libs.md

 ## Parallel computing (shared memory)

-If one of the following libararies is installation, multi-threaded code is enabled in DuMux:
+If one of the following libraries is installation, multi-threaded code is enabled in DuMux:

 * `OpenMP`: OpenMP usually comes with the compiler
 * `OneTBB`: TBB, see https://github.com/oneapi-src/oneTBB